 If you never enter your overdraft, leaving your savings in your bank account could earn you more than putting the money in a savings account.
 But you have to have the right account...

 This is because unlike savings accounts, current accounts are big businesses for banks and building societies - once you're a current account holder they will then try to sell you other financial products.
 But the upside of this is that many current accounts now offer competitive interest on any money in-credit, or introductory sweeteners to get you to switch to them.

 Note for non-taxpayers

 The non-taxpayers' fountain differs slightly, as there's no cash ISA tax gain.
-Potential future taxpayers should still consider them as, if you open one now and don't withdraw the money, the interest should still be tax-free by the time you start paying tax.
+Potential future taxpayers should still consider them as, if you open one now, the interest should still be tax-free by the time you start paying tax.
 It's a good preventative measure.

 For those who won't ever pay tax, the fountain should start with a regular saver as the interest is highest.
 After that, pick a cash ISA or savings account depending on which pays more.

 Remember the rates on all these accounts will change.
 It's worth checking every six months or so to see if there's a higher-paying equivalent.

 If you're married and one of you pays tax at a higher rate than the other, then make sure all the savings (providing you trust each other) are in the name of the lower rate taxpayer.
 This way you'll pay much less tax on the interest, saving you money.
 Very simple and very effective.
 Discuss it in the forum.

 Also, remember as children don't pay tax, their accounts are an efficient place to put money in (see the Children's Savings guide).